yaoleksa/serverless-shortlinker-API/README.md

 - DELETE - https://ivznyk9rp2.execute-api.us-east-1.amazonaws.com/dev/{id}

 The **token** you have to put in the request header as an **Authorization** property in the following format: Bearer *your_token*

+## Proper request body and header
+When you post new url item to database you should construct proper body and header of request.
+As mentioned above it's criticaly important to add headers' *Authorization* in the next format:
+***
+{
+    Authorization: Bearer YOUR_TOKEN RETRIEVED AT PROVIOUS STEP }
+***